Japanese Society of Physical Fitness and Sports Medicine

 Guidelines on Reporting a Conflict of Interest (COI), Japanese Society of Physical Fitness and Sports Medicine

-- （Form 1） Declaration of Conflict of Interest by Self-report regarding Original Articles, Papers etc.
+- （Form 1） Declaration of Conflict of Interest by Self-report

 - （Form 2） Japanese Society of Physical Fitness and Sports Medicine Presentations at annual meetings/regional meetings：Declaration of Conflict of Interest by Self-report